 Montague is a somewhat small town located in the state of Massachusetts.
 With a population of 8,272 people and two constituent neighborhoods, Montague is the 194th largest community in Massachusetts.
-Montague has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Montague was built prior to World War II, making it one of the older and more historic towns in the country.

 The people who call Montague home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Montague residents report their race to be White, followed by Asian.
-Important ancestries of people in Montague include French , Irish, English, and German.
+The greatest number of Montague residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Montague include Irish, French , English, and German.

 The most common language spoken in Montague is English.
 Other important languages spoken here include Spanish and Indic languages.